hashicorp/terraform-provider-azurerm/website/docs/r/monitor_data_collection_rule.html.markdown

 ---

-A `performance_counters` block supports the following:
+A `performance_counter` block supports the following:

 * `counter_specifiers` - (Required) Specifies a list of specifier names of the performance counters you want to collect.
 Use a wildcard `*` to collect counters for all instances.
 To get a list of performance counters on Windows, run the command `typeperf`.